aki33524/watermark/README.md

 `./extract image.ppm key bitlength alpha`

-When you make alpha greater, embedded image will be lower quality.
+When you make alpha greater, the embedded image will be lower quality.
 But you can embed longer message.

 # Example
 `convert demo/image.jpg -compress none demo/image.ppm`